Skip to content

 WordPress SEO Step 5: Measure & Track Progress

 There’s no point in doing anything if you can’t measure the results.
-Make sure your site is hooked yo to Google Analytics and Google Search console at the very least.
+Make sure your site is hooked up to Google Analytics and Google Search Console at a minimum.
 It’s also useful to track your website as a project in an SEO package like SEMRush.
-These tools will not only track and measure but often suggest opportunities for improvement.
+These tools will not only track and measure but also often suggest opportunities for improvement.

 Outreach, Engagement & Audience Growth.

-I haven’t gone into these topics in-depth here since I am focussing on on-page and technical SEO.
-But lots of visits, links and shares will grow your overall domain authority, and that will have the most significant impact of all on your rankings.
+I haven’t gone into these topics in depth here because I am focusing on on-page and technical SEO.
+But lots of visits, links, and shares will grow your overall domain authority, and that will have the most significant impact of all on your rankings.
 A good backlink strategy is essential for any serious SEO campaign.
-Getting a company to do it can be costly, and you need to do your research and make sure white hat techniques are used.
+Getting a company to do it can be costly, so you need to do your research and ensure white-hat techniques are used.

 To Conclude

 This is just a basic overview of what you can do to help your SEO on your WordPress website.
 If you are a business owner, you probably have way more important things to do, so it’s better to find a trusted digital media partner to work with you.
-We can help with an overall digital marketing strategy and help your business grow.
-If you want to know more, get in touch today!
+As SEOAs SEO experts, we can develop an overall digital marketing strategy to help your business grow. u want to know more, get in touch today!